UK Skilled Worker Visa Requirements and Guidance 2022

 - UK PhD certificate, or unique ECCTIS reference number (formerly unique UK NARIC reference number) if the applicant’s qualification is from outside the UK

-UK Skilled Worker Visa Requirements
+What is the UK Skilled Worker Visa Success Rate?

 The service standard for UK Skilled Work Visa Processing Time after Biometrics in 2021 is to decide 90%, 98% and 100% of the applications within 15, 30 and 60 working days, respectively.
 Accordingly, the UK Skilled Worker visa processing time is usually within 3 weeks or 15 working days for 90-95% of the applicants.
 Moreover, applicants can fast track UK Skilled Worker visa processing time within five working days by purchasing the £220 priority visa service.